TL;DR — Quick Answer

 How often should I change my air filter to reduce dust?

-Most homes should change a standard 1-inch filter every 1–3 months, more often with pets or allergies.
+Most homes should change a standard 1-inch filter every one to three months, more often with pets or allergies.
 A higher-MERV pleated filter captures finer dust.

 Tired of dusting every day?